Open-Systems-Pharmacology/docs/part-5/import-edit-observed-data.md

 {% endhint %}

 {% hint style="warning" %}
-Both excel file formats (.xls and .xlsx), as well as .csv files, are supported, and it is **not** required to have Microsoft Excel® installed on your computer.
+Both excel file formats (.xls and .xlsx), as well as CSV files (.csv, .nmdat), are supported, and it is **not** required to have Microsoft Excel® installed on your computer.
 {% endhint %}

 {% hint style="tip" %}
 By switching the file type combo box value, it is possible to import a comma-separated values file (.csv or .nmdat).
-For such files, the user is prompted to select the separator used for parsing.
+For such files, the user is prompted to select the column separator used for parsing.
 Supported separators are ';', ',', '.', and tabulator.
-Values can be enclosed in quotes.
+Values can be enclosed in double quotes.
 {% endhint %}

 ### Preview of imported and original data

-After selecting the file, a split window appears (see screenshot below).
+After selecting the file, a split window appears (see the screenshot below).

+The left panel ("*Mapping settings*") is described in detail in the next section ([Mapping Panel](#mapping-panel)).

 The right panel shows a preview of the imported data file, each tab representing one sheet.

 ![Importer Window](../assets/images/part-5/ImporterInitialWindow.png)